GeekyGhost/Concactenator/README.md

 Image and Video Processing Tool
 This is a simple Python-based image and video processing tool that provides several functionalities such as concatenating images into a video, extracting frames from a video, reversing a video, and concatenating two videos.
+It was made with the assistance of chatGPT

 Features
 Concatenate images into a video